Fatigue Risk Management in 24/7 Industries: What You Need to Know

 Mitigating against fatigue is of high importance in 24/7 and mission-critical industries, but how can operations leaders effectively address it?
 The answer lies in fatigue risk management.

 Fatigue risk management is a process of steps put into place to limit fatigue and fatigue-related risk.
-Implementation starts with baseline documentation and an assessment of where risk stems from and how it can snowball.
-Based on the information these evaluations provide, managers can make the necessary changes to mitigate fatigue-related risk and mitigate the impact of fatigue on their organization’s productivity.
+Implementation of a fatigue management strategy starts with baseline documentation and an assessment of where risk stems from and how it can snowball.
+Based on the information these evaluations provide, managers can make the necessary changes to mitigate fatigue-related risk and the impact of fatigue on their organization’s productivity.

-To help us illustrate the application of fatigue risk management in the real world, Shiftboard reached out to human factors specialist Mike Harnett, president of Solaris Fatigue Management.
+To understand the real-world application of fatigue risk management, Shiftboard asked human factors specialist Mike Harnett, president of Solaris Fatigue Management, a simple question — “What are your strategies to manage fatigue?”
 Follow along as we share her guidance to one client’s metals smelting and refining facility and the implementation of a fatigue risk management system for their 24/7 operation.

 Step 1: Establish a Baseline for Current Performance

-Mike’s first step was to conduct initial research of the smelting facility (interviews, surveys, task analysis, and data review) to not only identify areas of risk but also establish an actual baseline for current performance and productivity.
+Mike’s first step in creating a fatigue risk management strategy was to conduct initial research of the smelting facility (interviews, surveys, task analysis, and data review) to not only identify areas of risk but also establish an actual baseline for current performance and productivity.
 “You can’t make a successful plan if you don’t know where your needs and gaps are,” Harnett explains.
 “You can’t set goals or see how effective the plan is after implementation if you don’t document current productivity.”

 Baseline conformance score